JokerGermany/Freie-Messenger.de/README.md

 Um mal eine andere Meinung zu zitieren:
 https://educatedguesswork.org/posts/dma-interop/#common-versus-gatekeeper-specific-interfaces%2Fprotocols
-> [...], but "standards" can mean anything from "this is what everyone does" to "this is ratified by the International Telecommunications Union (ITU)"
+> [...], but "standards" can mean anything from "this is what everyone does" to "this is ratified by the International Telecommunications Union (ITU)", so I'm not sure how helpful that term really is.

 ## standardisiertem Chat
 Gern genannt wird auch "standardisiertem Chat"